Arachni/arachni/README.md

     - Resolver -- Resolves vulnerable hostnames to IP addresses.
     - VectorFeed -- Reads in vector data from which it creates elements to be audited.
 Can be used to perform extremely specialized/narrow audits on a per vector/element basis.
         Useful for unit-testing or a gazillion other things.
+    - Script -- Loads and runs an external Ruby script under the scope of a plugin, used for debugging and general hackery.

 ### Trainer subsystem